 2.2.1 A review by the troop committee to reassess the registration fee of a non-participating scout.

-2.2.3 The scout being denied participation in any event funded in whole or in part by the troop treasury.
+2.2.2 The scout being denied access to funding for any event funded in whole or in part by the troop treasury.

 Scout Individual Accounts.

 3.1 If a scout leaves the troop for any reason with funds in the individual account that were earned through fundraising efforts at the time this policy was amended, all funds will be returned to the general troop fund.

 3.2 The exception to this rule is that individual scout account funds may be transferred to a sibling who is remaining with the troop.

 SUBJECT: SCOUT STANDARD CONTRACT